01 of 12

 Insert Toothpick and Let Dry

-Insert a toothpick into the bottom and then set the cone aside in a Styrofoam block to dry.
-Try to make these cones a few days in advance because they need to be completely dry.Continue to 4 of 12 below.
+Insert a toothpick into the base and set it aside in a Styrofoam block.
+Make these bases a few days in advance, as they need to be completely dry before you can proceed.Continue to 4 of 12 below.

 04 of 12